About Cody Cattle Company

-Cody Cattle Company (CCC) is a purebred Charolais ranch owned and operated by Cody and Lindsay Runft.
-CCC markets yearling and 18-month-old bulls in the spring through the annual Black and White Sale, as well as a select number of females each fall.
+Cody Cattle Company (CCC) is a purebred Charolais ranch owned and operated by the Cody and Lindsay Runft family.
+CCC markets yearling and 18-month-old bulls in the spring through the annual Black and White Sale, as well as a select number of females private treaty.

 Cody was raised on the Runft Charolais Ranch (RCR) in north-central Kansas.
 There, he established his love of the Charolais breed as a third-generation Charolais cattleman.
 With RCR genetics as the foundation, and a dream of one day selling white bulls to commercial cattlemen, CCC was founded.

 Lindsay grew up in south-central Kansas, a fifth generation in her family’s farming and stocker cattle operation.
 Her earliest, and most fond, childhood memories from the family ranch in Pretty Prairie are learning to ride a horse out on the “big hill” and pushing cattle down dusty dirt roads.

 Cody’s collegiate livestock judging career took him to Hutchinson Community College and then Texas A&M University, where he graduated with a degree in animal science.
 Lindsay graduated from Kansas State University with a dual-degree in animal science and agricultural communications, and then attained a Master of Science degree in ag communications from Texas Tech University.

 We are located in north-central Kansas, about an hour north of Salina on 36 Highway.
 We’d love to have you out for a herd tour.
 Don’t hesitate to call or write!